vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

   ![Kubectl Get Pods](images/kubectl-get-pods.png)

-8. After that, delete the ingress controller, hence the load balancer.
+8. After that, delete the ingress controller, hence the load balancer by running the following command.

     ```bash
     <copy>kubectl delete ns ingress-nginx</copy>
     ```

-    > NOTE: This might take up to 2 minutes.

 9. It will take a couple of minutes.